prolificinteractive/material-calendarview/README.md

 Supply custom labels for the months of the year.
 This sets a `MonthArrayTitleFormatter` on the `CalendarView`.
 The default implementation formats using `SimpleDateFormat` with a `"MMMM yyyy"` format.

+### tileSize

+Set a custom size for each tile.
+Each day of the calendar is 1 tile, and the top bar is 1 tile high.
+The default tile size is `44dp`.

 Contributing
 ============